Opentrons/otone_docs/README.md

 # OT.One Up-and-Running Documents

-Here is where you will find the information you need to get your OT.One up and running.
+Congratulations!
+You’re officially part of the OpenTrons family – a fast-growing network of biologists, programmers and hackers.

+This guide will help you with setting up your robot so you can get started running your own experiments!

 ### Contents